 We all long for security.
 But all of our efforts don’t seem to be producing the security we long for.
 Listen to this week’s podcast as we see how Pentecost leads us to true security.

 It’s not enough to just see beauty around us.
 We are also invited to experience that beauty by entering in to the places where God is already at work.
 Where is their beauty in my neighborhood?
 What would it look like for me to enter into and experience that beauty?
 How might God want to re-ignite my imagination?

 What do we see?
 How easy is it for us to see the less important things?
 How common, in our context, to become hyper-fixed on what is wrong, broken, dysfunctional? (is this easier? easier to keep our distance through complaint and hopelessness).
 AND, how easy it is to be distracted or anesthetized?
 What if we regained our sight for those things that are already beautiful?
 What if we had eyes to see the mundane, even the broken, as aspects of God’s work among us?

 We learned some Greek this week during the sermon!
 Sounds a little intimidating, but it’s actually very helpful to understand what Paul was trying to say in Romans 14.
 What are we doing when we judge someone else?
 Does that lead to building each other up or to division?

 We continue our study of Romans 14, learning how God calls us to navigate conflict.
 What is our posture?
 Do we value being right over being in relationship?
 Is everything we do out of a desire to honor God?
 Listen here for a sermon that challenges us to think differently about our posture as we find ourselves in places of conflict.

 This week we started a new series, using Romans 14 to learn how we can best navigate conflict in our lives.
 It’s all around us and, if handled poorly, leads to destruction and division.
 But there is a way to navigate conflict so that it brings people together and builds relationships up.
 In this first week, we ask the question “In times of conflict, what is our aim?”
 Is our aim to win and defend ourselves or is our aim resurrection: for harmony and building each other up?

 This Easter, we are reminded that hope and new life can come from pain and loss.
 The journey isn’t pretty or easy, but the resurrection reminds us of our hope.
 He is risen!
 He is risen indeed!

 This is our last sermon in the series about the wilderness.
 Our journey took us through simplicity and lament, and showed us lies that we are tempted to believe about our identity.
 This week, we turn to find our true self.
 What can we learn about our own identity from Jesus’s responses to the tempter in the wilderness?

 When Jesus was in the wilderness, the devil tempted him with things like power, prestige, possessions and control, all in an effort to make Jesus act in a way that was not true to his identity.
 We are tempted in the same way.
 What false things are we being tempted to believe?
 And what do we need from God to remember our true identity?

 As a culture, we too often skip over lament.
 We like to ‘roll up our sleeves’ and get to work fixing whatever is broken.
 While there is good in doing that, we miss the opportunity for growth and transformation if we skip the step of lament.
 It is modeled for us in the Bible over and over again.
 There’s even a whole book devoted to it!
 Listen as we learn about and practice lament and in so doing, we find hope.

 The wilderness is a place to wrestle with our identity.
 It’s a place where we must face and respond to our temptations.
 And it’s also a place where we experience God’s provision.

 We know the wilderness to be a place that is harsh yet stunning, barren yet beautiful.
 It is an in-between place, to be sure.
 And when we willingly enter its vastness, there are things we discover about ourselves, our world and our God.
 Perhaps that’s why the wilderness shows up time and time again in the biblical story.
 From Abraham to David to Ruth, God’s people are led into those places where they must wrestle with who they are and who they trust.

 This week, Yakuv Gurung joined us to tell us more about the people of the Nepali Speaking Community Church (NSCC).
 We share a building, but we don’t often see each other, so this was a great chance to hear stories of NSCC.
 Yakuv also shared with us an exciting opportunity to plant churches in Nepal.

 We were thrilled to have Earl James with us this past Sunday.
 Earl is the Reformed Church in America’s (RCA) Coordinator of Cultural Agility and Advocacy.
-This is what the Lord Almighty says, “Once again men and women of ripe old age will sit in the streets of Jerusalem, each of them with cane in […]

 This week, we begin a 3 week series about The Church: Many Parts, One Body.
 One of the joys of sharing a building with 2 other churches is the relationships that form.
 Some happen naturally, but others require intentionality.
 This week, Nate led a conversation with our friend Rodrigo Cano, who told us more about the people of Comunidad Christiana de Grand Rapids (CCGR).
 He also encouraged us all to take intentional steps toward relationship.